cysouw/diathesis/text/c01_introduction.md

 ### *Präverb Antiresultativ* {#sec:summary-antiresultativ}

 The ~~Präverb Antiresultativ~~ (full discussion in [@sec:preverb-location-antiresultative]) is the reverse of the previous *Resultativ* ([@sec:summary-resultativ]).
 Verbs like *pressen* 'to squeeze' [@next a] obligatorily take an accusative result, here *Saft* 'juice', and a prepositional object from which the result originates, here *aus der Zitrone* 'from the citron' [@next b].
 With a preverb *auspressen* 'to squeeze' [@next c] the accusative result is dropped ('deobjective') and the originating prepositional object from which the result was produced is turned into a new accusative role ('applicative').
 However, these two remappings are tightly intertwined and can only be used together.
-Semantically, there is a close connection to the *Präverb Antilokativ* diathesis ([@sec:summary-praverb-antilokativ]).
+Semantically, there is a close connection to the *Präverb Antilokativ* diathesis ([@sec:summary-praverb-antilokativ]), though there is no chained remapping in the latter.

 ::: ex
 a.
 Ich presse den Saft aus der Zitrone.